Stochastic filtering via L2 projection on mixture manifolds with computer algorithms and numerical examples: Statistical manifolds

 In this paper we will consider the projection of the conditional density of the true state of the system given the observations (which is assumed to lie in ${\cal D}$ or ${\cal H}$) onto a submanifold.
 The notion of projection only makes sense with respect to a particular inner product structure.
 Thus we can consider projection using $d_H$ or projection using $d_D$.
 Each has advantages and disadvantages.

-The most notable advantage of the Hellinger metric is that the $d_H$ metric can be defined independently of the Lebesgue measure and its definition can be extended to define the distance between measures without density functions (see Jacod and Shiryaev~\cite{jacod87a} or Hanzon~\cite{hanzon89a}).
+The most notable advantage of the Hellinger metric is that the $d_H$ metric can be defined independently of the Lebesgue measure and its definition can be extended to define the distance between measures without density functions (see Jacod and Shiryaev~\citep{jacod87a}).
 In particular the Hellinger distance is indepdendent of the choice of parameterization for $\R^n$.
 This is a very attractive feature in terms of the differential geometry of our set up.

 Despite the significant theoretical advantages of the $d_H$ metric, the $d_D$ metric has an obvious advantage when studying mixture families: it comes from an inner product on $L^2_D$ and so commutes with addition on $L^2_D$.
 So it should be relatively easy to calculate with the $d_D$ metric when adding distributions as happens in mixture families.
 As we shall see in practice, when one performs concrete calculations, the $d_H$ metric works well for exponential families and the $d_D$ metric works well for mixture families.
-While the $d_H$ metric leads to the Fisher Information and to an equivalence with Assumed Density Filters when used on exponential families, see \cite{brigo99}, the $d_D$ metric for simple mixture families is equivalent to a Galerkin method, see for example \cite{brigo12}.